Peter MacFarlane, Ph.D.

 When you are ready, I will urge you to take an active role in deciding how therapy should progress.
 Therapy is best when it is a collaborative process.

 For psychological treatment to be as effective as possible, the psychologist must be grounded in theory and research.
-My clinical work is informed by several theoretical orientations, mostly within the broader categories of humanistic and cognitive orientations.
-More specifically, I am Client Centered (CCT) and Emotion Focused (EFT) and I utilize specific treatment methods of Cognitive Behavioral Therapy (CBT).
+My clinical work is informed by several theoretical directions, mostly within the categories of humanistic and cognitive orientations.
+I am Client Centered (CCT) and Emotion Focused (EFT) and I utilize specific treatment methods of Cognitive Behavioral Therapy (CBT).
 These methods of treatment are well researched and have proven themselves effective in the treatment of a broad array of behavioral and emotional difficulties.

-You can visit my Linkedin profile or see my publications.
+You can visit my Linkedin profile or see my publications for more information.